The Department of Mechanical Engineering seeks highly qualified individuals to pursue graduate studies in our programs.

 - Unofficial transcript (upload into the application system before submitting your application).
 Official copies of final transcripts will be required upon enrollment.

-- Official GRE scores from ETS** (not accepted for Fall or Spring 2023 applications)
+- Official GRE scores from ETS are not accepted

 - Official DuoLingo, TOEFL or IELTS scores for non-native speakers of English

-- Waived for non-native English speakers who have spent four years at an in-residence undergraduate program in the United States.
+- Waived for applicants who have spent four years at an in-residence undergraduate program in the United States or Canada (excluding Quebec).

 - Three letters of recommendation (uploaded through the online application system)

 - Statement of Purpose (Ph.D. applicants only)

 *Fee waivers can be granted for CMU students and alumni, GEM applicants, McNair Scholars, etc. Contact us if you believe you qualify for a fee waiver.

 Application review process

 The review process begins shortly after the application deadline.
 All applications must be submitted through our online application system by the application deadline.
 Supplemental materials such as official test scores and letters of recommendations can be received after the application deadline.